TerryOtt/backblaze-drive-stats-analysis/README.md

 ### Supported CPU Architectures

-Ubuntu 24.04 LTS, Trino, and Python all run great on both x86-64 and ARM64 (aka "aarch64") architectures.
+Ubuntu 24.04 LTS, Trino, Nessie, and Python all run great on both x86-64 and ARM64 (aka "aarch64") architectures.

 I have a preference for ARM instances when possible, as they are roughly as performant as x86 yet cheaper.